bghira/SimpleTuner/OPTIONS.md

                         percent of the inputs.
 Maximum technical value is 1.0.
                         The default is to use zero caption dropout, though for better generalisation, a value of 0.1 is recommended.
-  --input_perturbation INPUT_PERTURBATION
-                        The scale of input pretubation.
-Recommended 0.1.
-  --input_perturbation_probability INPUT_PERTURBATION_PROBABILITY
-                        While input perturbation can help with training convergence, having it applied all the time is likely damaging.
-When this value is less than 1.0, any perturbed noise will be applied probabilistically.
-                        Default: 0.25
   --delete_unwanted_images
                         If set, will delete images that are not of a minimum size to save on disk space for large training runs.